Free public data on security and defence forces

 WhoWasInCommand is our free to use, public database of security force units and organizational structure, command personnel and areas of operation.

-By using it, you can answer key questions about the structure, behaviour and people in charge of security forces like the police and army:
+By using it, you can answer key questions about the structure, behaviour and people in charge of security and defence forces:

 - Who is in charge of the specialized anti-riot police unit?